Schedule your COVID vaccination today!

 Yes, as long as it has been 14 days since you received any other vaccine.

-Yes, if you are a CGH patient.
+Yes, as long as you live or work in the state of Illinois.
 Again, we encourage you to contact your local county health department as well.

 We strive to do our best for you every day.
 This whole pandemic has been difficult for everyone and we appreciate your patience and support.
 Keeping you healthy is our primary concern.
 Please let us know if you have any other questions or concerns.
 With the COVID vaccine, we hope to see an end to this historic pandemic.
 Thank you for your help!